lewismj/inky/README.md

 	In a language like Haskell we would use a *sum* type.
 The choice in C++ is either a union type (as above) or an inheritance hierarchy.

 	I would probably **not** use `std::variant` again.
 It isn’t a good alternative to sum types.
 Intuitively it seems slow.
 There is reasonable code bloat.

-That said, I’m not convinced the alternative (if we ignore C-style union as just a bit messy) an OO hierarchy is any better.
-I prefer a somewhat more 		functional approach.
+	I’m not convinced the alternative (if we ignore C-style union as just a bit messy) an object oriented hierarchy is any better.

 2. The parsing routines are basic.
 I could have used a combinator library.
 I have used [FastParse][4] in Scala.
 I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*